frances-saunders/cybersecurity-portfolio/case-studies/landing-zone-security-case-study.md

 * Seamless integration into Terraform for **automation-first governance**.

 This initiative established a **repeatable landing zone baseline model** that eliminated drift, streamlined audits, and aligned compliance with financial accountability across the enterprise.

-Do you want me to also draft the **Landing Zone Lab README** (like we did for AKS hardening), so the case study and repo artifacts line up?